vprnet/project-skeleton/README.md

 #VPR Project Skeleton
 Create and push static files for hosting on Amazon S3.

-This stack is used by VPR to publish news apps and can be used for anything from building a blog to creating web applications.
+This is the exact template used by VPR to create our news apps and single page builds.
+For a generic version of this project without any organization specific code, see [this parent repository](https://github.com/vprnet/project-skeleton).

 ## Technology
 - [Flask](http://flask.pocoo.org/): Used for local development